ConcourseOpen/DPI_Arb_Bot_Example/README.md

 2.)
 It is built for the DeFi Pulse Index but can be used for other products.

 3.)
-It uses AAVE for Flashlaons.
-However you can utilize any flashloan provider.
+It uses AAVE for flash loans.
+However, you can utilize any flash-loan provider.